camarillo35/Credit-Risk-Analysis/README.md

 # Summary:

-Easy Ensemble AdaBoost Classifier out-performed the other models with high risk recall of 91%.
+Easy Ensemble AdaBoost Classifier out-performed the other models.
 However, too many of the low risks were incorrectly detected as high risks.
 This will potentially cause a lot of unnecessary trouble to the lender.